Business & Real Estate Taxation

 Area of Focus: Tax

-William Deitch is an associate with Meltzer Lippe’s Tax Law Group.
+William Deitch is an associate with Meltzer Lippe’s Business & Real Estate Taxation Practice Group.
 William focuses his practice on Corporate Tax and Partnership Tax.
-William assists clients in minimizing the tax burdens of various transactions, such as mergers, re-organizations, section 351 transactions, spin-offs, and split-offs.
+William assists clients in minimizing the tax burdens of various transactions, such as mergers, re-organizations, section 351 transactions, spin-offs and split-offs.

 Areas of Focus: Estate Planning and estate administration, tax planning and controversies, IRA / pension distribution, and elder law.